alexanderternst/CSS/README.md

 ### Properties for the Parent (flex container)
 - display
   - This defines a flex container; inline or block depending on the given value.
-It enables a flex content fot all its direct children
+It enables a flex content fot all its direct children (flex or inline-flex)
 - flex-direction
   - This establishes the main-axis, thus defining the direction flex items are places in the flex container (row, row-reverse, column, column-reverse)
 - flex-wrap